How to Become a Police Detective

 To be a successful detective you must have keen senses, be observant, have excellent written and oral communication skills, be approachable by others (so you earn the confidence and trust of witnesses who can give you valuable information), be able to multi-task and prioritize events, have great critical thinking skills, be physically fit, and decisive enough to take action when necessary.
 We should also add that you need to be able to make good judgement calls under high pressure, stressful situations while keeping your cool.

 "Police officers usually become eligible for promotion after a probationary period.
 Promotions to corporal, sergeant, lieutenant, and captain usually are made according to a candidate's position on a promotion list, as determined by scores on a written examination and on-the-job performance.
 In large departments, promotion may enable an officer to become a detective or to specialize in one type of police work, such as working with juveniles." - Bureau of Labor and Statistics.

 Police Detective Salary Information

-These figures could be more or less in your area, however according to the Bureau of Labor and Statistics in the year 2010, police officers and detectives made an average of $55,010 per year $26.45 per hour.
+These salary figures may be more or less in your area, however according to the Bureau of Labor and Statistics in 2012, police officers and detectives made an average of $56,980 per year, or $27.40 per hour.

 As we mentioned before, detective jobs are earned through successful work as a law enforcement officer.
 Therefore, you'll want to begin your job search on government agency sites looking at openings for various law enforcement positions.
 After successful work on the job, you may be offered a promotion to detective.